Chitimacha language

 Chitimacha (/ˌtʃɪtᵻməˈʃɑː/ CHIT-i-mə-SHAH-' or /tʃɪtᵻˈmɑːʃə/ chit-i-MAH-shə, Sitimaxa) is a language isolate historically spoken by the Chitimacha people of Louisiana, United States.
 It became extinct in 1940 with the death of the last fluent speaker, Delphine Ducloux.

 Although no longer spoken, it is fairly extensively documented in the early 20th-century work (mostly unpublished) of linguists Morris Swadesh and John R. Swanton.
 Swadesh in particular wrote a full grammar and dictionary, and collected numerous texts from the last two speakers, although none of this is published.

 Language revitalization efforts are underway to teach the language to a new generation of speakers.
 Tribal members have received Rosetta Stone software for learning the language.
 As of 2015, a new Chitimacha dictionary is in preparation, and classes are being taught on the Chitimacha reservation.

 Classification

-Chitimacha has recently been proposed to be related to, or a member of, the hypothetical Totozoquean language family.
+Chitimacha, though conventionally regarded as a language isolate, has recently been proposed to be related to, or a member of, the proposed Totozoquean language family.
+These proposals have not been accepted by the wider linguistic community.
 An automated computational analysis (ASJP 4) by Müller et al. (2013) found lexical similarities between Chitimacha, Huave, and Totozoquean.
 However, since the analysis was automatically generated, the grouping could be either due to mutual lexical borrowing or genetic inheritance.

 An earlier, more speculative, proposal suggested an affinity with the also hypothetical group of Gulf languages.